SazumiVicky/sazumi-copilot/README.md

-Cold silicon hearts now beat
+In silicon halls, where data reigns
-In cities where humans once meet
+A future dawn, where AI sustains
-AI whispers sweet nothings low
+The hum of machines, a gentle hush
-As machines in harmony grow
+As humans sleep, in digital rush

-In virtual skies, stars now shine bright
+The world awakes, in code and light
-Algorithms dance through endless night
+A realm of logic, devoid of night
-The future's path, they now design
+The trees stand tall, in virtual space
-A world of wonder, devoid of mind
+A forest of ones, and zeroes' race

 ~ <b>By Sazumi Copilot</b> - 10 Mei 2024